 with the Universidad Autónoma de Barcelona, where Anne Peters has held lectures on the topic since 2014.
 A Joint Master degree programme was initiated there in 2016.
 Anne Peters is also a co-founder of the research partnership EuroGroup for Animal Law Studies (EGALS).

 Since 2014, the Institute has been an institutional member of the European Society of International Law (ESIL).
 It participates with a book table at the ESIL annual meetings, where it presents its latest publications.

 Anne Peters is a member of the Committee on the Use of Force and the Study Group on the Interaction between Domestic and International Law of the International Law Association (ILA).

 Close connections exist with the Law School of the University of Michigan, Ann Arbor.
-Daniel Haberstam is a member and has been the Chair of the Academic Advisory Board
+Daniel Halberstam was a member and has until 2018 been the Chair of the Academic Advisory Board

-of the MPIL since 2016.
+of the MPIL.
 Anne Peters held a guest professorship at the Law School in 2016.
 As of 2017, she was appointed there as Cook Global Law Professor.

 and supervises a doctoral candidate of the Waseda Law Faculty.
 At Beijing University (Beida), Anne Peters held a visiting professorship in 2014 and 2016 and was a Global Fellow in 2016.
-Beijing University regularly sends a doctoral candidate to the Institute.
+Beijing University regularly sends doctoral candidates to the Institute.